Senate committee holds second hearing on new congressional maps

 "My questions seem like personal ad hominem, personal attacks on you.
 I apologize, I did not intend that at all.
 That's part of me losing my temper during the course of the hearing," Carter said.

-Carter stepped down from the committee and was replaced by State Sen. Royce Duplessis, D-New Orleans, on Tuesday.
+Carter stepped down from the committee and was replaced by Duplessis on Tuesday.

 Carter wasn't the only one speaking to his fellow legislators about what happened Friday.
 Morris took to the Senate floor to accept Carter's apology and ask for one himself.
 Morris said he was misquoted by Democratic party leaders, who said he told Louisiana Democratic Party Executive Director Dadrius Lanus to "shut up, boy," as Morris walked by him.